Alternative minimum tax: Example calculation

 Because Alice's AMT tax burden of $28,158 is greater than her ordinary tax burden of $15,246, she pays a total of $28,158 in federal taxes (i.e., $15,246 in ordinary tax and $12,912 in AMT).
 Because ISO bargain element is a timing adjustment in AMT parlance, she is able to carry forward her $12,912 in AMT paid to tax year 2020 as a minimum tax credit, where she may receive a credit for the tax paid.

 Specifics and adjustments

 Due to the effect of the exemption phaseout, there are effective marginal tax rates of 32.5% and 35%.
-A lower tax rate continues applies to long-term capital gains (and qualifying dividends).
+A lower tax rate continues to apply to long-term capital gains (and qualifying dividends).
 While the TCJA amended exemptions and phaseouts for single and married filers, it did not change it for trusts.

 Under the AMT the standard deduction does not apply, but the AMT exemption does.
 State, local, and foreign taxes are not deductible.
 However, most other itemized deductions apply at least in part.
 Significant other adjustments to income and deductions apply.
 Individuals must file IRS Form 6251 if they have any net AMT due.
 The form is also filed to claim the credit for prior year AMT.

 Other adjustments in computing AMT include: